kyleskin/learn_command_line_exercises/chapter_3/Readme.md

-#Chatper 3: Hostname - Print Your Computer's Hostname
+#Chapter 3: Hostname - Print Your Computer's Hostname
 To see your computer's hostname, type the command `hostname`

 ##Do More